ender554/ChatItUp/README.md

 ## Step 6 Set up firebase project

 Allow google sign in for user and set up fore store and api keys for back end hosting

+## Step 7 Set up user auth

+Create a project in firebase get data from project and set firestore back end up

+Make sure permissions in firestore allow for users to read and write

+## Future

+WOuld like to add image bubble, perhaps time stamp and improve style